 This course looks at how creative writers take risks and influence others; how they are observant of the world; and how writers write for authentic audiences and real-world purposes.
-Students will learn the craft and development of writing, be provided many opportunities to pursue individual writing interests, and explore literary texts while learning to read like a writer.
+Students will learn the process, craft, development, and revision of writing.
+They will further be provided many opportunities to pursue individual writing interests and explore literary texts while learning to read like a writer.